Table of Contents

 The Editing Source Strings option is available while viewing all resources in the editor, as long as the resources of a project are all supported for source editing:

-When there is at least 1 resource that is not supported for source editing, then this option is disabled:
+When there is at least one resource that is not supported for source editing, then this option is disabled:

 edit_source_keep_translations.png#asset:8041

-Something important to note here is that when the user selects to keep the translation, his/her name is set as the translator/reviewer (depending on the string status before the edit).
+It is important to note that when the user selects to keep the translation, their name is set as the translator/reviewer (depending on the string status before the edit).

 Does this mean that the work that the translator did gets lost?
 Certainly not!
 Everything is saved in TM and available in the Editor as suggestions or historical data.